-- Reason for the New Course: There is a great need among students to learn more about urban ecosystems, and ecological principles for the built environment. - Relationship to Existing Programs: This course provides a unique opportunity to learn more about urban environments that have been extensively altered by human activities, which leads to altered water cycles, foods and waste production, and energy budgets.
-The course harnesses recent interests among students who would like to learn more about urban sustainability and aims to provide fundamentals for urban ecosystem ecology, including lectures and review on the nexus of water, energy, and foods (soils), including a hands-on project on green infrastructure.
-The course is relevant to both Environmental Science (BS) for its concentrations of Conservation, Ecological Science, Environmental Health, and Human and Ecosystem Response to Climate Change and Environment and Sustainability Studies (BA) for its all concentrations. - Relationship to Existing Courses: This course captures the essence of urban systems ecology applied to urban environment management and design, relating to such existing courses in ESP curricula as Ecological Sustainability, Ecological Engineering and Ecosystem Restoration, and Freshwater Ecosystems.
-Yet none of those courses mentioned deal with cities and urban environment, including built environment. - Semester of Initial Offering: Fall 2017 - Proposed Instructors: Dr. Changwoo Ahn - Insert Tentative Syllabus Below
+- Reason for the New Course: There is a great need among students to learn more about urban ecosystems, and ecological principles for the built environment. - Relationship to Existing Programs: This course provides unique opportunity to learn more about urban environment that has been extensively altered by human activities, which leads to altered water cycles, foods and waste production, and energy budgets.
+The course harnesses recent interests among students who would like to learn more about urban sustainability and aims to provide fundamentals for urban ecosystem ecology, including lectures and review on the nexus of water, energy, and foods (soils), including a hands-on project on green infrastructure. - Relationship to Existing Courses: This course captures the essence of systems ecology applied to urban environment, relating to such existing courses in ESP curricula as Ecological Sustainability, Ecosystem Restoration, Freshwater Ecology and Ecological Engineering. - Semester of Initial Offering: Fall 2017 - Proposed Instructors: Dr. Changwoo Ahn - Insert Tentative Syllabus Below